Personal Injury Medical Malpractice Automobile Accidents Business Law Construction Law Contracts

 A 69-year-old bank manager was badly hurt when she fell over a concrete sidewalk flagstone that had been protruding three inches above the grade for years.
 The Department of Transportation had been warned by the Big Apple Pothole Corporation of the problem in writing well before the incident.
 No repairs were ever undertaken by the City.
 The injured woman had fallen and struck her head on the concrete sidewalk resulting in permanently blurry vision in one eye.
 The case settled for $300,000 during the selection of the Brooklyn jury.

-A Brooklyn man in his 30s slipped and fell down seven stairs resulting in a SLAP tear to ligaments in his shoulder that subsequently required arthroscopic surgery.
-Despite the surgery, he will permanently suffer pain and limitations from bursitis.
-Our client’s slip and fall incident was caused by an excessive amount of water on the stairway.
-A building employee was mopping the floor using an industrial mop and bucket with a broken wringer.
-His attempts to manually wring out the mop was insufficient.
-Additionally, the building employee did not post a wet-floor warning sign and the owners failed to provide handrails on both sides of the stairway.
-The case was settled after jury selection with the insurance company for the building’s owner in the Kings County Supreme Court (Brooklyn) prior to opening statements for $300,000.
+In his 30s, a Brooklyn man slipped and fell down seven stairs, leading to a SLAP tear in his shoulder.
+He underwent arthroscopic surgery, but the injury resulted in permanent pain and limitations from bursitis.
+The slip and fall incident was caused by excessive water on the stairway due to a building employee using a broken wringer on an industrial mop and failing to put up a wet-floor warning sign.
+The owners also neglected to provide handrails on both sides of the stairway.
+The case was settled with the insurance company for the building’s owner in Kings County Supreme Court (Brooklyn) after jury selection but before opening statements for $300,000.

 A 44-year-old, New Jersey man hurt his back, suffering a single herniated disc, in a hit-and-run motor vehicle collision.
 A fire truck, without any lights or sirens on, sped through a red light, struck the car in which he was a passenger, and fled the scene.
 The case, which was filed in The Bronx County Supreme Court, was settled for $295,000.